 District 11: The Lancaster County Commissioners recently approved a resolution expressing the desire for the county to be held together during this process.
 The Citizens’ Map respects that request.
-It also includes Lebanon County and the southern part of Dauphin County.
+It also includes Lebanon County and the eastern half of York County.

 District 12: CD12 is another northern tier district, made up of much of the Pennsylvania Wilds.
 DTL hears frequently from Centre County and its Democratic-leaning electorate that they are tired of continually being grouped with more red counties surrounding it on all sides.
 However, this map is not able to address those concerns, as minimizing splits and creating a compact district became more relevant.
 Much of this district used to be 15th in the old map, which lost the most raw population from the last round of redistricting.

 District 13: Broadly, this district is a grouping DTL saw from mappers who were very focused on geographic features in south central PA along mountain ranges and watersheds.
 It aims to keep together communities within the Allegheny Mountains and valleys region.
-CD13 also reflects the difficult trade-offs that have to be made while mapping.
-It contains Harrisburg, but there is an unfortunate community-of-interest split in the Capital Region between CD10, 11, and 13.
-However, doing so would have necessitated splitting Lebanon County.
-When these trade-offs arose, the Citizens’ Map generally hews to the standard set by the Court in 2018.
+In the original Citizens’ Map, CD13 contained Harrisburg, but that created a widely disliked community-of-interest split in the Capital Region between CD10, 11, and 13.
+The new CD13 includes Adams County and most of Cumberland.

 District 14: CD14 combines the Laurel Highlands (Westmoreland, Fayette, Somerset), with Washington and Greene Counties in SW PA, that have similar history, interests, and culture.
 This was referenced by numerous citizens at a House State Government Committee hearing on this topic in Uniontown in August.
 DTL mappers were generally more likely to include Somerset in a district with Bedford County and others to its east; however, due to population decline, to maintain a solid Southwestern PA district, CD14 in the Citizens’ Map includes Somerset.
 CD14 also includes Johnstown in Cambria County to meet the population requirement.